krasileva-group/Kronos_EDR/README.md

 done
 ```

-All the outputs were collected into a single file
+All the outputs were collected into a single file.
 ```
 mkdir maps1_output_all
 head -n 1 1A/1A.mapspart1.txt > maps1_output_all/all.mapspart1.out